 FREEPORT OF MONROVIA

-Like the Passport Bureau, Broh was sent to the Freeport of Monrovia by the President to help clear the entity of a major container scandal.
-Containers were being auctioned through dubious means which casted a dark shadow on the image of the Port.
+Like the Passport Bureau, Broh was sent to the Freeport of Monrovia by the President to help clear the entity of a significant container scandal.
+Containers were being auctioned through dubious means, which casted a dark shadow on the image of the Port.

 MONROVIA CITY HALL

 Broh: “City Hall was a story by itself.
-There were people who were actually pocketing the municipal taxes.
-They had their own territories carved out for them.
-For example, Duala was owned by two to three persons and all funds collected from there went into their pockets.
+Some people were pocketing the municipal taxes.
+They had their territories carved out for them.
+For example, Duala was owned by two to three persons, and all funds collected from there went into their pockets.
 There were 15 to 20 of them.
-I took them to NSA and during the investigation, it was discovered that they had their own fake receipts that they issued to businesses.
+I took them to the NSA, and during the investigation, it was discovered that they had the fake receipts that they issued to businesses.
 They also had a master forger who could forge anyone’s signature.
 We were able to find out that most of the money was not coming into the MCC coffers.
 I have dismissed about 50 persons from City Hall.
 These people were the ones milking the MCC coffers.”